 REMZI ARPACI-DUSSEAU is the Grace Wahba professor and Chair of the Computer Sciences Department at UW-Madison.
 He co-leads a research group with Professor Andrea Arpaci-Dusseau.
 Together, they have graduated 25 Ph.D. students and won numerous best-paper awards; many of their innovations are used by commercial systems.
 For their work, Andrea and Remzi received the 2018 ACM-SIGOPS Weiser award for “outstanding leadership, innovation, and impact in storage and computer systems research.”
 Remzi has won the SACM Professor-of-the-Year award six times, the Rosner “Excellent Educator” award, and the Chancellor’s Distinguished Teaching Award.
 Andrea and Remzi’s operating systems book (www.ostep.org) is downloaded millions of times yearly and used at numerous institutions worldwide.
 He has also served as a technical advisor or consultant for numerous companies, including Samsung, Datos, Microsoft, and NetApp.
 Remzi joined the StartingBlock Board in August 2019.
 (LI)

-JACKIE DiMONTE is a Senior Associate at Hyde Park Venture Partners in 2016.
+JACKIE DiMONTE is a Principal at Hyde Park Venture Partners in 2016.
 She began her career as a consultant at Accenture in the Business & Technology practice, focused on ERP (enterprise resource planning) software and SaaS enablement projects.
 After Accenture, she joined Silver Spring Networks, an IoT company for critical infrastructure, driving development and pilot projects for emerging smart city technology.
+Jackie serves as a board observerfor HPVB portfolio companies RoadSync, Fixer, and Podchaser and is on the board of organizations for Chicago Blend and StartingBlock Madison.
 She holds a B.S. in General Engineering from the University of Illinois at Urbana-Champaign and an MBA from the University of Chicago Booth School of Business.
 (LI)

 CANDY EMBRAY, VP of S&SO (Sales and Service Operations) at American Family Insurance.
 Candy joined American Family in 2001 and has held positions in Underwriting and HR prior to her current role in the Sales division.
 In 2016, Candy was appointed VP of S&SO and is accountable for a 400-person care center that provides billing, sales and servicing support to insureds and the company’s independent agency sales force.
 Candy is not only passionate about driving ease and convenience for the customer, but also utilizing Lean innovation and process improvement principles to transform the way work is done within the organization.
 Candy is passionate about Diversity and Inclusion.
 She is a member of the American Family Executive Diversity and Inclusion Council, and participates in the D&I sponsored mentoring program.
 Candy also serves a a volunteer participant in the American Family Sisterhood partnership with a local Madison high school.
 She serves on American Family’s Executive (Innovation) Council and the Executive Customer Council.Candy joined the StartingBlock Board in August 2019.
 (LI)